ledeuns/curldump/README.md

 * To upload a stream :
   `curl http://curldu.mp | curl -T - curldu.mp`

 curldu.mp returns a (list of) URLs.
-To get a shorter URL, send the 'X-SHORT: yes' HTTP header :
+To get a shorter URL, send the *X-SHORT: yes* HTTP header :
   `curl -H "X-SHORT: yes" -T /home/myfile curldu.mp`

+To download, just `curl -o myfile http://curldu.mp/6722767993cc75af7d400df472c04d84ea0b6b7d` or paste the returned URL in your browser.
+Add the *?attach* parameter to download as an attachment.

 ## Dependencies
 curldu.mp depends on :